5 Reasons to Visit Surrey in Spring

 Markets & Farm Stores

 With the warmer months come Surrey’s bounty of fresh local produce just waiting to be devoured.
-After all, 30 per cent of Surrey’s land is dedicated to agriculture and committed to local food growing.
+After all, 30 percent of Surrey’s land is dedicated to agriculture and committed to local food growing.
 So it’s no surprise that there are a variety of farmers’ markets and farm stores peppered across the city where you can pick and choose your weekly produce pickup.